 Commuting: the best or worst part of the day?

-Con: Though a stroll to the office sounds lovely in theory, one of the benefits of working from home is not having to face busy buses, trains or bike tracks on the daily commute.
+Con: Though a stroll to the office sounds lovely in theory, one of the benefits of working from home is not having to face busy buses, trains, or bike tracks on the daily commute.
+Having to tackle the hectic commute to and from work may even be one of the reasons that 69% of office workers have considered becoming freelancers.
 Traveling to a coworking space may feel like unnecessarily adding a stressful journey and unproductive time to your workday.
 Additionally, lugging around your laptop and other equipment can be a real pain.

 Feel inspired and comfortable in your working environment